Radacon/ESP_Remote_Start/README.md

 <h2>Warnings</h2>

 <p> First thing's first: Please don't even consider building one of these if you park your cars in a garage.
-A single error in the code could kill you and the code is not without it's flaws!
-Second, I implement OTA updating, this is in no way locked down to prevent some rando with a laptop in your neighborhood from pushing nefarious code onto the device.</p>
+A single error in the code can kill, and the code is not without it's flaws!
+Second, I implement OTA updating, this is in no way locked down to prevent some rando with a laptop in your neighborhood from pushing nefarious code onto the device, unlocking your car, and stealing all of your stuff, all without walking into your house for the keys.</p>
 <p> With that said, if you park your vehicles outside, and are willing to accept the risk of someone remote starting it/unlocking it to steal your stuff then by all means continue on. </p>

 <h2>Limitations</h2>